walidjaved/Purple-Team-Attack-Detection-Lab/README.md

   ![Ubuntu Network Settings](screenshots/Ubuntu-Network-Settings.PNG)

-<p>After the network settings have been set, I ensured each device was able to communicate with each other via the ping command.
-Each device was able to communicate to the other devices successfully:</p>
+<p>After the network settings have been set, first I ensured each device had the correct settings by issuing "ip a" on Linux machines and "ipconfig" on windows machine.
+Second, I ensured each device could communicate with each other via the "ping" command.</p>
+<p>Connection settings and testing were successful:</p>

 <h3>Kali Connection Test</h3>